 Luciana struggled, kicking her legs and growling.
-"Let me go," she spat.
+"Let me go!"

 Sara was surprised how strong the child was.
-Despite the girl's crazed anger, she pulled her close, stroking her hair.
-It took a moment, but Luciana finally calmed, then burst into tears.
+Despite the girl's crazed anger, she pulled her close and stroked her hair.
+It took a moment, but Luciana finally calmed before bursting into tears.